-Trump tweet shakes House vote on FISA reauthorization
+House passes FISA reauthorization after Trump tweet

 "'House votes on controversial FISA ACT today.'
 This is the act that may have been used, with the help of the discredited and phony Dossier, to so badly surveil and abuse the Trump Campaign by the previous administration and others?"
 Trump tweeted.

-Democratic leaders had been quiet -- they support authorizing the program and a significant chunk of the caucus was expected to back the gutting amendment and oppose the bill, though it's unclear what effect Trump's message would have on their vote.
+House Speaker Paul Ryan and Trump spoke following his first tweet on FISA, according to a source familiar.
+A separate source confirmed that Trump initiated the call.

 House Minority Leader Nancy Pelosi, on the House floor, at one point urged lawmakers earlier on Thursday to send the bill back to committee and make more changes.
-A senior Democratic source tells CNN Pelosi also called House Speaker Paul Ryan and urged him to pull the bill in light of the President's tweet.
+A senior Democratic source tells CNN Pelosi also called Ryan and urged him to pull the bill in light of the President's tweet.
 Pelosi announced shortly thereafter that she would support the bill.

 As part of the negotiations with conservatives, Republican leaders allowed one amendment with the changes the bill's opponents wanted to get a vote -- with the assumption it would fail but would at least give these members the chance to say they got something.
 And the White House statement Wednesday night going on record against that amendment was a further effort to make it clear Trump supported the bill and not the effort to kill it with major changes.

-But now the President, with the back-and-forth between his tweets, may have given cover to Republicans who want to bring the bill down.
+That amendment failed Thursday morning following comments Ryan made saying its passage would kill the overall bill.

 At 9:14 a.m.
 ET, the President, in a tweet, appeared to walk back his earlier criticism, tweeting, "With that being said, I have personally directed the fix to the unmasking process since taking office and today's vote is about foreign surveillance of foreign bad guys on foreign land.
 We need it!
 Get smart!"